-- Who to submit your application to: Mr. Phipps in the EMCS Counselling Office.
-Mr. Phipps will forward your application package to the appropriate organization for review. - Application Deadline: Check application deadlines carefully. - Most applications are due the first Monday of May @ 8:45 am. - Some are due mid-April. - What to turn in: - The contents of your application will depend on the award.
-See the EMCS Awards Database for details. - Who selects the winner: The organization or business offering the award. - Application form: Not all Local Awards require an application form.
+- Who to submit your application to: Electronic applications using the myBlueprint portfolio feature are preferred.
+Share your application portfolio to emcsscholarships@sd62.bc.ca - Mr. Phipps will forward your application portfolio to the appropriate organization for review. - Application Deadline: Check application deadlines carefully. - Most applications are due the first Monday of May @ 8:45am. - Some are due early-April (@ 8:45am on the specified day). - What to turn in: The contents of your application will depend on the award.
+See the EMCS Awards Database for details. - Who selects the winner: The organization or business offering the award.

+• Application form: Not all Local Awards require an application form.
 If an application form is required, it will be available on the Scholarships/Bursaries section of the EMCS website.